burcukcm/burcukcm/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Java and CSS
+- 🌱 I’m currently learning Java and CSS and JS
 - 🥅 2023 Goals: Learn more about java,javascript and bootstap
 - ⚡ Fun fact: i am into at make puzzle,cooking meal and listen Arctic Monkeys